-This page was updated on April 2, 2020.
-Changes made relate to the following scheme: IFS Standards.
+This page was updated on May 12, 2020.
 The information is very much subject to change as the situation unfolds.
 Please check back regularly.

 Even during this extreme situation, the requirements of the accreditation bodies and the scheme owners must be complied with.
 We recommend all certified sites to familiarize themselves with the provisions made and, in doubt, to contact their account manager.